sissaschool/elementpath/doc/xpath_api.rst

 .. autoclass:: elementpath.XPathNode

 .. autoclass:: elementpath.AttributeNode
+.. autoclass:: elementpath.NamespaceNode
 .. autoclass:: elementpath.TextNode
+.. autoclass:: elementpath.CommentNode
-.. autoclass:: elementpath.TypedAttribute
+.. autoclass:: elementpath.ProcessingInstructionNode
-.. autoclass:: elementpath.TypedElement
+.. autoclass:: elementpath.ElementNode
-.. autoclass:: elementpath.NamespaceNode
+.. autoclass:: elementpath.DocumentNode

+Node trees are automatically created during the initialization of an :class:`elementpath.XPathContext`.
+But if you need to process the same XML data more times there is an helper API for creating document or element based node trees:

+.. autofunction:: elementpath.get_node_tree

 XPath regular expressions